Some Intuition For Entropy

 \[I(x \in (a,a)) \stackrel{?}{=} - \log \e p(x) = \log \frac{1}{\e} - \log p(x) = \infty - \log p(x)\]

 Actually, it’s pretty reasonable.
-Of course it takes infinite information to zoom in completely on a point \(a\) – we have measured a value with infinite granularity, and thus gained infinite information!
+Of course it takes infinite information to zoom in completely on a point \(a\)—we have measured a value with infinite granularity, and thus gained infinite information.
+I guess it’s encoded in all the decimal places.
 It seems as if there are two parts to the information: an infinite part, due to the “information of the continuum”, and a finite part, due to the non-uniformity of the probability distribution, which has the same \(-\log p(x)\) form that discrete information has.

 \[H[\cal{U}(0, \frac{1}{2})] = H[\cal{U}(0, 1)] - \log \frac{1}{2} = H[\cal{U}(0, 1)] + 1\]